 Chris answered immediately. -We are living in modern times.
-No songs keeps on living for ten years.
+No song keeps on living for ten years.
 As an artist, you have to create new music to keep things going.
-Today, it’s impossible to survive on Take on me, like A-ha did.
+Today, it’s impossible to survive on Take on me, as A-ha did.

-He takes a break, and then continues: -I can’ imagine my songs being around in twenty years.
+He takes a break and then continues: -I can’t imagine my songs being around in twenty years.
 A song lives for a short period of time, it’s how the music biz works.
 However, that can be a good thing.
 When a song is released, you can quickly return to the studio to create something new.
 In this business, you can’t afford to be lazy.

 Welcome to Mexico.

 Thank you, Chris.
-The Norwegian winter is approaching, and you, looking cool under the sun, is exactly what we need.
+The Norwegian winter is approaching, and you, looking good under the sun, is exactly what we need.

 During my conversation with Chris, he answered my question with a genuine passion for music.
 That’s not surprising.

 Right now, Chris Holsten is among the most popular artists on the Norwegian music scene.
 And his performance at Vulkan Arena after our conversation?
-Like the cool ones put it; he was killing it.
+He killed it.